 If you lease or finance your car, collision coverage will be required from your lender.
 Lemonade Car drivers who want collision coverage must also carry comprehensive coverage on their policy.

-Lemonade Car extras that are great to have
+Lemonade Car extras that are great to have in Texas

 Want to really be cruising with confidence?
 Round out your Lemonade Car policy with some of the following coverages.